 Shedaresthedevil wins the Kentucky Oaks!
+The next race will take place on April 30, 2021.

 The top fillies in the world make up the field of Kentucky Oaks.
 This race takes place annually on the day before the Kentucky Derby at Churchill Downs in Louisville, Kentucky.